Capital Markets AI That

 entry points.

-Start with T+1 transaction reporting — the highest-frequency, highest-risk manual process for most CM firms.
+Start with T+1 transaction reporting — the highest-frequency, highest-deadline-risk process.
 Immediate compliance value with zero regulatory risk.
-Average 14–21 days to first live submission.
+Average 14–21 days to first live ARM submission with full audit trail.

 Pre-built capital markets